yolo102938/Python-Computer-Assistant/README.md

 Feel free to modify the assistant to suit your needs.
 You can extend its capabilities by adding new voice commands or integrating with other APIs.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Acknowledgments

-- The project uses the g4f library for ChatGPT API integration.
+- The project uses the g4f library for ChatGPT API integration. (https://github.com/xtekky/gpt4free)
 - The `pyttsx3` library is used for text-to-speech functionality.

 ## Support

-If you encounter any issues or have questions, please create an issue in the repository or contact the project maintainer at `your.email@example.com`.
+If you encounter any issues or have questions, please create an issue in the repository and I will be happy to help.

 ---